madman-labs/apollo-datasource-mongoose/README.md

 ## Cache

 Following previous example, you can take advantage of implemented cache.
 Right now I'm simply caching queries without tracking individual documents.
-There is a plan of using mongoose hooks to track changes in individual documents but I would be against that in distributed systems unless you implement global cache.
+There is a plan to track individual documents using and updating them in cache in the future.

+You can take advantage of **this.cache()** method.
+Pass mongoose query to it and data source will try to create a cache for it.

+You can also use cache directly by calling **this.keyValueCache**

 ```
 import mongoose, {Schema} from 'mongoose';
-import {MongooseDataSource} from '@madmanlabs/apollo-datasource-mongoose';
+import {MongooseDataSource} from '@dariuszp/apollo-datasource-mongoose';
 import {InMemoryLRUCache} from "apollo-server-caching";

 interface CatInterface {